publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Fixed: Fixed a CSS conflict with the class "warning" and some themes, #243;

 = [2.4.3] - 2021-01-21 =

 * Fixed: Fixed support to PHP 5.6, #240;